Low-frequency radio observations of recurrent nova RS Ophiuchi with MeerKAT and LOFAR: Discussion

 The size of the emission region at a given time can be calculated with the (average) expansion velocity of the ejecta. \cite{munari2022radio} show that the average expansion velocity of the ejecta is $7500 \pm 150 \; \rm{km}~\rm{s}^{-1}$.
 This was found by analyzing the angular extent of the ejecta.
 This compares well to the values found by HST imaging of the $2006$ ejecta presented by \cite{ribeiro2009expanding}.
 Estimates presented from spectral line observations (see eg. \cite{ATEL_vel_spec, taguchi2021atel,ATEL_vel_spec3,ATEL_vel_spec4, fajrin2021atel}) measure just the radial component of the expansion velocity, while the \cite{munari20212021} estimate captures both the radial and tangential component averaged over the first 34 days of the outburst.

 Figure \ref{fig:brightness_temp} shows the brightness temperature calculated for the LOFAR observations assuming an expansion velocity of $v_{\rm exp} \sim 7500~{\rm km~s^{-1}}$ and a distance to RS Oph of $2.68$ kpc.
-We only present the LOFAR observations in this figure, since they are at lower frequency then MeerKAT and therefore place the strongest constraints on the brightness temperature.
+We only present the LOFAR observations in this figure, since they are at lower frequency than MeerKAT and therefore place the strongest constraints on the brightness temperature.

 The LOFAR LBA observation on day $49$ gives the most constraining value on the brightness temperature.
 A flux density of $61.4 \pm 29.7$ mJy was observed at a frequency of $54$ MHz.
-This measurement implies a brightness temperature of $1.5 \cdot 10^9$ K. The errorbars in Figure \ref{fig:brightness_temp} include the aforementioned errors on the distance, expansions velocity and flux density.
-For the LBA observation this error interval is $T_{\rm b} = 1.5 ^{+1.1}_{-0.8} \cdot 10^9$ K. Using the LOFAR HBA observation on day $24$ yields a similar brightness temperature.
+This measurement implies a brightness temperature of $1.5 \cdot 10^9$ K. The error bars in Figure \ref{fig:brightness_temp} include the aforementioned errors on the distance, expansion velocity and flux density.
+For the LBA observation, this error interval is $T_{\rm b} = 1.5 ^{+1.1}_{-0.8} \cdot 10^9$ K. Using the LOFAR HBA observation on day $24$ yields a similar brightness temperature.
 A flux density value of $39.9 \pm 5.65$ mJy was measured at $154$ MHz $24$ days after outburst, implying $T_{\rm b} =4.8 \cdot 10^8 \; \rm{K}$.

-The brightness temperature of $T_{\rm b} = 1.5 ^{+1.1}_{-0.8}\cdot 10^9$ K is over an order of magnitude higher than the values calculated from previous outburst ($T_{\rm b} \approx 4 \cdot 10^7 $ K; \citealt{o2006asymmetric}).
-Note that the brightness temperature estimate by \cite{o2006asymmetric} is based on observations at 5 GHz, possibly dilluting the measurement with thermal emission.
-The high brightness temperature at 154 MHz confirm that a non-thermal emission component dominates at low-frequency during the nova explosion.
+The brightness temperature of $T_{\rm b} = 1.5 ^{+1.1}_{-0.8}\cdot 10^9$ K is over an order of magnitude higher than the values calculated from the previous outburst ($T_{\rm b} \approx 4 \cdot 10^7 $ K; \citealt{o2006asymmetric}).
+Note that the brightness temperature estimate by \cite{o2006asymmetric} is based on observations at 5 GHz, possibly diluting the measurement with thermal emission.
+The high brightness temperature at 154 MHz confirms that a non-thermal emission component dominates at low frequency during the nova explosion.
 Furthermore, this brightness temperature implies that there are at least mildly relativistic electrons present in the emitting plasma, since $kT=m_e c^2$ at $T= 5.9 \cdot 10^9$ K.